jcgerhard/cflib/vitepress/installation.md

 ## Install

 1. Download the latest version from the [GitHub releases page](https://github.com/jcgerhard/cflib/releases)
-2. Unzip the downloaded archive with the following structure:
+2. Unzip the downloaded archive
+3. Copy/move the `cflib.js` file from the `release` folder to your Cloudflow environment

    ```bash{7}
    .